kugendran-naidoo/QTopoQA/qtdaqa/new_dynamic_features/model_inference/README.md

    - If they match, it reuses them (fast path).
    - If not, it reruns the builder with the generated config so the new graphs match training exactly.
+   - `--check-schema` (or `options.check_schema: true`) validates checkpoint → builder → cached graphs
+     and exits without building.
+   - `QTOPO_REUSE_ONLY=1` (used by the batch script below) will prefer reuse even if the metadata source path differs but the feature params are otherwise compatible.

 4. **Inference run** – `inference_topoqa_cpu.py` loads graphs via a PyTorch Geometric `DataLoader`, feeds batches to the checkpointed model, and writes